Genital herpes

 You may be prescribed:

-If you have had symptoms for more than 5 days before you go to a sexual health clinic, you can still get tested to find out the cause.
+If you've had symptoms for more than 5 days before you go to a sexual health clinic, you can still get tested to find out the cause.

 Treatment if the blisters come back

-Go to a GP or sexual health clinic if you have been diagnosed with genital herpes and need treatment for an outbreak.
+Go to a GP or sexual health clinic if you've been diagnosed with genital herpes and need treatment for an outbreak.

 Antiviral medicine may help shorten an outbreak by 1 or 2 days if you start taking it as soon as symptoms appear.